 MARYWOOD STRING PROJECT REGISTRATION IS NOW OPEN!

 Marywood's String Project is an after-school, pre-collegiate string program for students ages 7-18.
 Participants take small-group lessons in violin, viola, cello, and double bass; participate in orchestra; and perform in concerts.
-String Project participants are divided into three levels (beginner, intermediate, and advanced.
+String Project participants are divided into three levels; beginner, intermediate, and advanced.
 Students are assigned to a group based on experience.

 Participants may enter the program at any level.
 Marywood faculty teach the classes and ensembles alongside Marywood String Majors pursuing degrees in Music Education, Music Therapy and Performance.
-In this way, the String Project also serves as a teaching experience for Marywood students.
+In this way, String Project follows the mission of the National String Project Consortium.

 Questions?
 Contact Director Sophie Till at email@example.com.